microsoft/Pride-flag/README.md

 # Pride flag
 Our Pride flag combines over 30 LGBTQIA+ community flags in a single powerful graphic, evoking a sense of power and unity.
 This flag was first used during Microsoft's Pride campaign in 2022.
-Following popular demand, we're making it and all the source files availaible for everyone to use, add and build on.
+Following popular demand, we're making it and all the source files availaible for everyone to use, add to, and build on.
 There's a few versions, plus individual flags that you can use and edit.
 Make it yours.

 Learn more about [Pride at Microsoft.](https://unlocked.microsoft.com/pride/)